goeiebook/creativelab/snippets/README.md

 There has been an unexpected side-effect to playing with the white ball in public.
 Strangers now smile and we will frequenly exhange a greeting.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why this is happening, but I can imagine its usefulness.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Hello, how are you, etc. About ten minutes later he had $200 of my dollars in his pocket.
 He had conned me with a story about his daughter needing money for medication.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
-I felt very stupid, but ever since then the signals of confidence have been interesting to me.
+I felt very stupid, but ever since then confidence signals have have been amplified.

 ---